blemasle/mls800/docs/index.md

 !!! warning "Disclaimer"
     This project was merely a study case.
 At the time, I knew almost nothing and had to learn everything.
-As a consequence, and while I did my best to built a "profesionnal" product, the finished product might have some flaws.
+As a consequence, and while I did my best to built a "professional" product, the finished product might have some flaws.